zhaohuaxishi1/neonatal_Individual_Parcellation/README.md

 #### Runtime

-The complete analysis pipeline was run on a 24-node Linux computing cluster and required approximately 15 days to complete all major experiments and generate the primary results reported in the manuscript..
+The complete analysis pipeline was run on a 24-node Linux computing cluster and required approximately 15 days to complete all major experiments and generate the primary results reported in the manuscript.

 ## 🧠 Output Examples